-Brig spoke to three local friends who have partnered to open Friend of Mine, which they hope will be the missing ingredient in the Bridge of Allan food scene.
+Three local friends have partnered to open Friend of Mine, which they hope will be the missing ingredient in the Bridge of Allan food scene.

-“We go down to London a lot and what they offer is huge and nobody really offers that here,” said Elena.
+“We go down to London a lot and what they offer is huge and nobody really offers that here,” said Menichetti.

 “So we decided to open a cool hang out, where you can get good food, good drinks, all in one space.”

 “You don’t have to go far and wide, so students can literally walk out their door.”

 Heron believes that the only competition for students in Bridge of Allan is Dominos.

 The restaurant, which is located on the former Bank of Scotland premises on Henderson Street, will also have WiFi, plug sockets and “good coffee” to encourage students to use the space during quieter periods.